robertschank/robertschank.github.io/index.md

 ### [Four Questions](#four-questions-full)

-Question a troubling thought until it loses its grip on you.
+Question a stressful thought until it loses its grip.

 🌶️🌶️ Medium

-**Good For:** Release from stressful thoughts
+**Good For:** Release from stressful thoughts, questioning your story

 ---